lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 How does this work?
 There are two Python features you first need to understand: [lambda](https://www.w3schools.com/python/python_lambda.asp) and [Closure](https://www.programiz.com/python-programming/closure).
 `set_action` function expects two parameters: an action enum (`CLICK` in this case) and a function.
-In Python a [functions are "first class"](https://stackoverflow.com/a/23037588/619493), this means they can be treated as a values, and can be passed to another function, like in this case.
+In Python a [functions are "first class"](https://stackoverflow.com/a/23037588/619493), this means they can be treated as values, and can be passed to another function, like in this case.
 The function we are passing is a `lambda`, which is an anonymous function.
-Its first parameter is the action, and its second parameter is the `name` variable from the for loop.
+Its first parameter is the action, and its second parameter is the `name` variable from the `for` loop.
 The function does not use the `action` parameter, but it uses the `name` for setting the label's text.

 You might ask yourself - why do we need to pass `name` as a parameter?
 Why not use it directly in the lambda like this: `lambda action: self.label.set_text('%s click' % name)`?
 Well, **this will not work correctly!** Using `name` like this would create a *Closure*, which is a function object that remembers values in enclosing scopes, `name` in this case.
 The problem is, that in Python the resolution of `name` is done when `name` is executed.
 If we put `name` in the lambda function, it's too late, name was already set to `Pause` so both buttons will set "Pause click" text.
 We need `name` to be set when the for loop iteration is executed, not when the lambda function is executed, therefore we pass `name` as a parameter and this is the moment it is resolved.
 Here is a [short SO post](https://stackoverflow.com/a/28494140/619493) that explains this.